 1. Our mission

 The Frederick County Forestry Board promotes conservation, stewardship, and sustainable use of our forest resources, urban landscapes, and other natural areas.
-We educate and inform the public and vigorously advocate for our local, regional, and national forest ecosystems.
+We educate and inform the public and vigorously advocate to retain or increase the integrity of our local, regional, and national forest ecosystems.
 Forests and trees benefit people; provide homes for wildlife; enhance the quality of our streams, lakes, and the Chesapeake Bay.
 Trees are critically important as they cool the environment, retain and improve soil, produce oxygen while consuming carbon dioxide, and enhance our physical well-being and mental outlook.
 We believe trees and forests improve all facets of our lives.

 2. Vision Statement

 To lead the field of conservation and responsible stewardship, the Frederick County Forestry Board’s first priority is to retain or increase the integrity of our nation’s forest ecosystems, to protect existing forest resources from damaging agents that affect broad areas of forested land, to responsibly and effectively manage our publicly-owned forested lands, and to educate and inform the public.

 The Maryland Association of Forest Conservancy District Boards was created by a state act (Forest Conservancy District Act - Article Natural Resources, 5-601 to 5-610) of 1943.
 Maryland has 24 Boards, one for each county plus the city of Baltimore.
 A Maryland Forest Service Forester serves as the Executive Secretary of each Board.
 The Frederick County Forest Conservancy District Board is a state agency composed of volunteers appointed by the State Forester.
 The current Executive Secretary is Dakota Durcho, Maryland Forest Service Forester.
 Go to the Board members page to see a listing of the current membership.

 4. Statement of Purpose for Forestry District Boards